dmitry-kurmanov/hypertree/README.md

 *this is just experiment with hyperapp*

 # HYPERTREE
-A tree component library based on [hyperapp](https://github.com/hyperapp/hyperapp)
+A treeview component library based on [hyperapp](https://github.com/hyperapp/hyperapp)

 # How to build?
 * clone the repo